Chipotle Garlic Cheese Bread

 As Mistake-Proof As You Can Get

 I’ve cooked literally hundreds of chicken breasts on my Big Easy and I can say it’s pretty much impossible to goof it up.
 I mean you’d have to work really hard at it.
 This recipe is a great example.
-Marinate the chicken, drop it in to the Big Easy (ok, put it in the basket first!) and cook until done.
+Marinate the chicken, drop it into the Big Easy (ok, put it in the basket first!) and cook until done.
 Boom.
 That’s it.

 Goya’s Mojo Chipotle marinade has a great southwestern flavor with just a little spicy smokiness.
 If you’re afraid of heat don’t worry because it won’t overwhelm you at all.
 It’s just right.
 If you can’t find it in your local store or don’t want to order it online, try my Kick’N Chicken Legs instead.